 The LatinX Social event took place in June 2021, organized by LXAI during NAACL 2021.
 I presented these slides about practical advice on how to share your code with future you, your colleagues, programmers, and end users.

 Presentation for the Workshop on Computational Pragmatics from the 38th Annual Conference of the DGfS

 The 38th Annual Conference of the German Linguistics Society (DGfs) took place in Konstanz in February 2016.
-I presented these slides about my group's work on the Computational Pragmatics workshop.
+I presented these slides about my group's work on Interactive NLG in virtual environments on the Computational Pragmatics workshop.

 Presentations for the SFB632 group meetings